IHTSDO/snomed-gps-extractor/README.md

 Parameters:
 - `concepts-file`: Path and filename of the SNOMED CT concepts file
 - `descriptions-file`: Path and filename of the descriptions file
-- `preferences-file`: Path and filename of the language preferences file
+- `preferences-file`: Path and filename of the language preferences file (Used to identify the Preferred Term)
 - `output-file`: Desired name for the output TSV file

 Example: